caseymcc/instinct-mi25/README.md

 ## Installing ROCm

 You will need to install ROCm, get the [5.2.5 deb](http://repo.radeon.com/amdgpu-install/22.20.5/ubuntu/focal/).
-Support for the `MI-25` has been discontinued after `ROCm 4.5.2` however this version seems to still supported it (later version need to be tested as well).
+Support for the `MI-25` has been discontinued after `ROCm 4.5.2` however this version seems to still support it (later versions need to be tested as well).
 [AMD's install instructions](https://rocm.docs.amd.com/en/latest/deploy/linux/installer/install.html)

 Once the download completes you can then install it with the following
 ```